evkx/evkx.github.io/content/technology/userinterface/steeringwheel/_index.md

     <figcaption><h4>Porsche Taycan steering wheel</h4></figcaption>
 </figur>

 The size of a steering wheel can vary depending on the make and model of the vehicle, with smaller steering wheels often used in sportier cars for more precise control.
-In comparison, larger steering wheels are commonly found in larger vehicles.

 The manufacturers typically construct the steering wheels with a metal or plastic core covered with a soft, grippy material such as leather, synthetic leather, or rubber for better grip and comfort.